chirayu16/search-tool-ui/README.md

     npm run build

 ## Functionalities

-- Search Bar
+### Search Bar
-    Debounced input field to reduce the frequency of API calls.
+- **Debounced Input Field**: Reduces the frequency of API calls.
-    Triggers a new movie search whenever a query is entered.
+- **Dynamic Search**: Triggers a new movie search whenever a query is entered.

-    Infinite Scrolling
+### Infinite Scrolling

-- Monitors scroll position using an event listener.
+- **Scroll Position Monitoring**: Uses an event listener to track the user's scroll position.
-    Loads more movies automatically when the user nears the bottom of the page.
+- **Automatic Loading**: Loads more movies automatically when the user nears the bottom of the page.

-    Movie Modal
+### Movie Modal

-- Fetches detailed information about a movie by its IMDb ID when clicked.
+- **Detailed Movie Information**: Fetches detailed information about a movie by its IMDb ID when clicked.
-  Displays movie data in a modal overlay.
+- **Modal Overlay Display**: Displays movie data in a modal overlay.

-  Skeleton and Spinner Loaders
+### Skeleton and Spinner Loaders
+- Provides visual feedback during data loading processes.

-- Theme Toggle
+### Theme Toggle
-  Dynamically switches between light and dark themes.
+- **Dynamic Theme Switching**: Allows users to switch between light and dark themes.

 ## API Key and OMDb Integration
   - Obtain an API key from OMDb API.